shakna-israel/NecromancersApprentice/docs/015-Chapter-Fifteen.md

 Candice made a look of disgust, and then winced, "The world is never simple, is it?"

-Brioni smiled sadly at the young pyromancy, "NoÖ I'm afraid it is not."
+Brioni smiled sadly at the young pyromancy, "No≈†I'm afraid it is not."

 "Let's go find Kyle bloody Kilroy."